NotePlan/plugins/m1well.Expenses/README.md

 This is meant to be used for further analysis.

 ## Configuration
-Since Noteplan 3.4 you can use the new plugins settings section.
+Please use the new plugins settings section.
-Or you can use the old way with the `_configuration` file.

 ### Content
 * `folderPath`